A one-day itinerary for visiting Capri

-Are you staying in Sorrento or Naples and want to organize a Capri day trip?
-Or perhaps your Italy cruise ship has dropped anchor for 24 hours in the Bay of Naples and you have limited time to explore?
-Then this itinerary is exactly what you need to see the best of Capri Italy in a quick day trip!
+Are you staying in Sorrento or Naples and want to check off one more item on your bucket list with a Capri day trip?
+Or perhaps your Mediterranean cruise ship has dropped anchor for 24 hours in the Bay of Naples and you have limited free time to explore?
+This Capri itinerary is exactly what you need to see the best of the island—the cafes, the views of Capri, the famous Blue Grotto, and more—all in a quick day trip!

-Joining a shared group tour of Capri is often a more affordable option than exploring the island on your own.
-Capri tours from Sorrento begin at about EUR 55 a person for a full-day tour, whereas if you come to Capri onyour own, just the high-speed ferry ticket can set you back as much at EUR 40 a person.
+Joining a small group tour of Capri is often a more affordable option than exploring the island on your own.
+Capri tours from Sorrento begin at about 75 euros per person for a full-day tour.
+Compare this to travel to Capri on your own, where the high-speed ferry ticket alone can set you back as much as 40 euros per person.

-Here are a number of tour options for Capri:
+Here are a number of options for a day trip to Capri:

 Boat tours from Sorrento to Capri

 Tips for visiting Capri in one day on your own